domdzia/task-2/readme.md

 # Task 2

-The file contains the solution to task number 2.
+The file contains solution to task number 2.
 I used Javascript in this project